bernaferrari/ChangeDetection/README.md

   * [RxJava][14] responsible for coordinating the reload button animation and updating the text on main screen cards periodically.
   * [jsoup][15] cleaning up html files.
   * [Dagger 2][16] dependency injection for sharedPreferences with application Context, provides singleton database instances.
+  * [Alerter][17] show beautiful notifications when some site was updated while the user is browsing the main fragment.

 [1]: https://github.com/mikepenz/Android-Iconics
 [2]: https://developer.android.com/topic/libraries/architecture/